Award Winner 2020: Franziska Schoenebeck

-The Klung Wilhelmy Science Award 2019 (Physics) is awarded to Prof. Dr. Titus Neupert (University of Zurich).
+The Klung Wilhelmy Science Award 2020 (Chemistry) is awarded to Prof. Dr. Franziska Schoenebeck (RWTH Aachen University).

 She is honored for her pioneering research in the fields of organic synthesis, catalysis, and computational elucidation of reaction mechanisms.